Welcome to my blog on 18 Must Eat Places in New York For A First Timer.

 225 W 35th St A, New York, NY 10001, www.bestbagelandcoffee.com

-The Dead Rabbit was voted the worlds best bar in 2016 and they have kept up their reputation for some of the best cocktails in NYC.
-The ground floor is their take on a traditional irish pub with beers and whiskies and the parlour is where the cocktail magic happens.
-A short walk from the Staten Island Ferry so a good place to end up after a trip to see the Statue of Liberty.
-Serves food, has irish music and a DJ 3 nights a week.
+The Dead Rabbit has voted the worlds best bar in 2016 and they have kept up their reputation for some of the best cocktails in NYC.
+The ground floor is their take on a traditional Irish pub with beers and whiskies and The Parlour is where the cocktail magic happens.
+A short walk from the Staten Island Ferry so an excellent place to end up after a trip to see the Statue of Liberty.
+Serves food, has Irish music and a DJ 3 nights a week.

 30 Water St, New York, NY 10004, www.deadrabbitnyc.com